outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

 ]
 ```

-This says that nodes that are added because of the `nodes near coords` option should have their style modified so that the label is the output of `\textipa{\thelabel}` --- basically, the IPA label!
+This says that nodes that are added because of the `nodes near coords` option should have their style modified so that the label is the output of `\textipa{\thelabel}`{.latex} --- basically, the IPA label!
-But this still isn't quite enough because `\thelabel` isn't a default command, it needs to be defined.
+But this still isn't quite enough because `\thelabel`{.latex} isn't a default command, it needs to be defined.
 That's what the line immediately above does.

 ```latex
 visualization depends on={value \thisrow{label} \as \thelabel},
 ```

-In plain English: for each data point, `\thelabel` refers to its value in the `label` column.
+In plain English: for each data point, `\thelabel`{.latex} refers to its value in the `label` column.
 So overall, we had to add three lines of code to get labels.
 But surely the reward of a fully labeled vowel chart will be worth it, right?